-The Robertson Library at the Kent Street campus has so much more to offer than just books, computers and donuts (though all of those things are great).
+The Robertson Library at the Perth campus has so much more to offer than just books, computers and donuts (though all of those things are great).
 There are all sorts of helpful services available to students, and you don’t even have to be studying on-campus to access them!

 Referencing.
 The Library has comprehensive guides for all of the major referencing styles used at Curtin available online.
 If you’re having trouble, the Library Help staff on Level 2 can also help you with basic referencing and search queries.